 Sep 2023.
 Started my Ph.D. at NYU with the EMERGE Lab!

-Selected papers
+Selected projects

 Building reliable sim driving agents by scaling self-play

-Daphne Cornelisse, Aarav Pandya, Kevin Joseph, Joseph Suárez, Eugene Vinitsky
+Daphne Cornelisse, Aarav Pandya, Kevin Joseph, Joseph Suarez, Eugene Vinitsky

 In submission